lbain/lucybain/source/blog/2014/10-01-immediately-invoked-function-expression.md

 ```
 *I can't even read that, what do all the nested functions mean?*

-Let's investigate the IIFE assigned to `getValue` by rewriting it with a helper function:
+Let’s investigate the IIFE assigned to `getValue` by rewriting it with a helper function:

 ```
 var v = 1;